SSWConsulting/SSW.Rules.Content/rules/do-you-make-your-team-meetings-easy-to-find/rule.md

 :::greybox
 Of course, another option - if appropriate - is to remove yourself from the Team completely.

-To keep your Teams clean automatically, use Entra Access Reviews: [Do you clean up your groups with Entra Access Reviews?](/entra-group-access-reviews/)
+To keep your Teams clean automatically, [use Entra Access Reviews](/entra-group-access-reviews/).
 :::